marcosmmb/Raiek/README.md

 The "uri" field is the default IP that you should change if you want to run it in a separated node or to connect to a third party node (the port 7076 is default for rai_node).

 If you don't have a node yet, you can check how to setup your own node [here](https://github.com/clemahieu/raiblocks/wiki/Build-rai_node-samples) and launch it as a service [here](https://github.com/clemahieu/raiblocks/wiki/Running-rai_node-as-a-service).

+To run the service locally, you must run the following command inside the main folder:

+    $ cd RaiekProject && python3 api.py

 ----